bertreb/pimatic-sounds/README.md

 When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn stream stops and is resumed after the Sounds play is finished.

 On a GoogleDevice you can ask a question ('play ask ...').
 The answer is being played via the GoogleDevice.
 And you can stream a website with the command 'play site ...'.
 This is usefull for streaming video like camera's.
+You can control device knwon in Google Home.

 ## Attributes
 The following 3 attributes are created: